 About this Series

 In 1959, 77 year old Edward Hopper painted a bedroom scene with a fully clothed man seated on a bed, shoulders slumped and facial expression grim.
-A woman lays on her side, her back to the man, her face hidden, wearing only a pink top with her naked buttocks exposed.
+A woman lays in a semi-fetal position, her face hidden, wearing only a pink top with her naked buttocks exposed.
 There is an open book on the bed.
 Hopper’s wife Jo was frequently his model, but we do not know if she modeled for this painting.
 Jo was an artist who gave up her practice to support and promote Edward, and their marriage was not always happy.
 Jo wrote in her ledger “The open book is Plato, re-read too late.”